MubashirZahid/Rainier-Technologies/README.md

 2. Then open cmd prompt and type  `cd project-path`
-4. Then install node-modules using `npm i`
+3. Then install node-modules using `npm i`
+4. Then create a `.env`  file and give this

+    DATABASE_URL = Your mongoDB atlas password/rainier-tech
+	SECRET_KEY = "Your Secret Key"

-5. Finally, run the project using `npx nodemon app.js`
+6. Finally, run the project using `npx nodemon app.js`